 Shreyasi Pathak, who photographed this series, visited Alang as a part of an academic project at the National Institute of Design, Gandhinagar.
 Her focus was not just to trace the story of the Exxon Valdez, the much controversial ship that re-catapulted Alang-Sosiya to the global media stage but to also witness the mise en scene of the various shipyards there.

 Unlike photographer Edward Burtynsky, whose travel route to Alang was similar to that of some of the ships he photographed, for her, it was a 6-hour bus ride.
 “The change in the landscape in the last 50-60 kms of my journey to Alang was dramatic.
 In a matter of minutes, the urban townscapes of Bhavanagar gave way to kilometre-long stretches of shops selling ship items to the ship-breaking yards, and finally, the sea, where one could see rigs and/or ships waiting to be beached in one of the many yards.
-The land and seascapes reminded me of the photographs that I saw on Facebook and Instagram, of people posing against the massive ships for a selfie with the hull or mast of the ship,” she says.
+The land and seascapes reminded me of the photographs that I saw on Facebook and Instagram, of people posing against the massive ships for a selfie with the h

 Every year, several ships come to one of the many yards at Alang to get broken down.
 The most expensive component of a ship, its steel, gets melted down into steel bars and ingots.
 Other items like furniture, fittings, light industrial tools and crockery are resold.
 These components represent the many places the ship has been to and the many places its crew called home.
 For other people, it represents an opportunity to buy a range of “imported products” at cheap prices.